ampproject/amphtml/extensions/amp-date-picker/amp-date-picker.md

 formats:
   - websites
 teaser:
-  text: Provides a calendar widget to select dates.
+  text: Provides a widget to select dates.
+The date picker can render as an overlay relative to input fields, or as a static calendar widget.
 ---

 <!---